woodcrest-university/community-charter/chamber-of-commerce.md

 ### 3. Review Process
 3.1 The Chamber of Commerce will review each proposal to ensure it meets the following criteria:
-   a) Fits within the theme and setting of a university town in North Carolina
+  - Fits within the theme and setting of a university town in North Carolina
-   b) Does not significantly overlap with existing businesses in Woodcrest
+  - Does not significantly overlap with existing businesses in Woodcrest
-   c) Provides roleplay opportunities for the community
+  - Provides roleplay opportunities for the community
-   d) Complies with all sim rules and regulations
+  - Complies with all sim rules and regulations

 3.2 The Chamber may request additional information or suggest changes to the proposal before making a decision.